rudysemola/AutoCL-materials/README.md

 The goal is to make large-scale learning automatic, adaptive and more robust, efficient and easy to use.

-Here, is a list of materials useful to realize this project.
+Here, is a list of materials useful to realize this challenging and exciting project.

 ## Machine Learning System (MLSyS) and MLOps